 - Borrowing money from relatives can trigger family tensions and disputes.
 Get an attorney’s advice on how to transfer the title and use a formal, binding contract.

 - Your family or friends will need sufficient income to purchase the property.

 6. Rent to vacationers

 Happily for cash-strapped retirees, the sharing economy has appeared just in time to add cash to meager retirement incomes.
-A couple of years ago, the New York Times reported that Airbnb estimated 260,000 of its 2 million listings were offered by people 60 and older.

 - The income can be enough to help you stay in the house, or at least to postpone the time when you can enjoy it before you must sell.

 - You get to continue living in your home.